datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 *Exploring data by applying multiple filters*

 Facets are one of the most useful features of OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.
+Facets will likely be familiar to anyone who has done online shopping.
+For example, if you are buying a shirt, many websites will allow you to view a list of available clothing types and colors in the panel on the left of the page.
+There may be shorts, pants, shirts, hats, and accessories: these are clothing type *facets*.
+There may be 20 blue items, 12 red, and 5 gray: these are *color* facets.
 OpenRefine supports faceted browsing as a mechanism for

 * seeing a big picture of your data, and
 * filtering down to just the subset of rows that you want to change in bulk.